Welcome to music education

 In the Bachelor of Music Education at Crane, you will prepare for the career of a professional music educator.
 You will choose one of four specializations, based on an area of teaching in which you wish to focus: band, chorus, orchestra, or general music.
 You will have a variety of opportunities teaching children, adolescents, and adults, and working with our "public school partners" across the New York State as you prepare for your career.
 Many students choose to add a concentration or minor in, for example, performance, jazz, special education, or piano pedagogy.

 In the Master of Music Education at Crane, you will work with Crane's distinguished faculty to advance your current understanding of music teaching and learning.
 You will have the option of selecting either a thesis project or a guided research/teaching project based on your own interests and professional development goals.
-You may complete master's courses in a variety of ways including summer, online, and academic year options.
+You may complete master's courses in a variety of ways including a summer/online option for active teachers, and an academic year (one fall/one spring) option.
 Students attending Crane for their Bachelor degree may complete both the Bachelor's and Master's of Music Education degrees in five years total.

 Whether an undergraduate or master's degree student at Crane, you will have the opportunity to engage in a tradition of best practices and innovation in music education.
 We invite you to learn more about our dynamic and rigorous program and the music education community here at Crane.

 "If music holds its place in the public schools, it must meet the demand of the children.
 What is this demand?
 It is a demand for the power and the means of expressing themselves."

 - Julia Crane, founder of The Crane School of Music